 The representation of landforms is associated with the physical and spiritual connection to the earth and can be seen in decoration such as body scarifying, ground designs and incised wooden implements.

-Please note that all Aboriginal Art is created from a so called ‘Birds Eye’ view.
+Please note that all First Nations Art is created from a so called ‘Birds Eye’ view.
 This means that the paintings can be hung either horizontally as well as vertically.

 Provenance